Home

 Guitar, and in the past lute, music is often written in TAB, short for Tablature.
 The Tab clef looks like this..
 For more information on tablature please check back soon for the Essential Music Theory guide to reading TAB.

-Percussion Clefs
+Percussion clefs

 The percussion clefs show different instruments on different lines of the stave.
 These may be different unpitched percussion instruments, or different drums in a drum kit.
 The unpitched percussion clefs look like those below.